-PAX Verbal Practice Test 2022 [PDF]: Try our National League for Nursing Pre-Admission Exam PAX-RN NLN & PN Verbal review questions answers in PDF.
+PAX Verbal Practice Test 2023 [PDF] Questions and Answers: Try our National League for Nursing Pre-Admission Exam PAX-RN NLN & PN Verbal review questions answers in PDF.
 Our practice test is consist of Subsection 1: Reading Comprehension, and Subsection 2: Word Knowledge.

 The real NLN PAX is a multiple-choice exam with 60 questions in the Verbal section with a time limit of 45 minutes administered via computer.
 Candidates can register online through the NLN testing services website.